By Lisa Maas, Principal and Practice Lead, Circana, and Joan Driggs, Vice President of Content and Thought Leadership, Circana

 • They create energy and enthusiasm for the category.
 Overall, 14% of Pacesetter survey respondents said they are early adopters who like to have the newest products, with 25% claiming to be early adopters of food products.

 • New products drive growth and contribute significantly to sales and revenue.
-Products that achieved Pacesetters status in 2023 accounted for an 18% growth contribution to total multi-outlet sales, compared to 11% in 2022.
+Products that achieved Pacesetters status in 2023 accounted for an 18% growth contribution to total multioutlet sales, compared to 11% in 2022.

-Success in new products requires innovation
+Success requires innovation

 More is more

-As consumers continue to grapple with inflation, they’re looking for products that provide the perception of added “value” or additional benefits.
-We saw this in several categories, from beverages to oral care to laundry products.
 For example, consumers have been demanding functional benefits from beverages for years.
-But in 2023, Pacesetter products offered more benefits around hydration, zero sugar, added electrolytes and essential vitamins, and gut health, which we saw with Gatorlyte Zero, Electrolit, Gatorade Fit, Olipop and Poppi.
-In the laundry detergent aisle, successful new products including Gain+Odor Defense and Tide Ultra OXI with Odor Eliminators, don’t just mask odors – they actually eliminate odors embedded deep in fabrics.
-Toothbrushes that showed up as Pacesetters weren’t just toothbrushes – they were “oral care personal trainers,” such as the Oral-B iO series of Bluetooth-enabled electric toothbrushes that track brushing habits.
+But in 2023, Pacesetter products offered more benefits around hydration, zero sugar, added electrolytes and essential vitamins, and gut health.
+We saw this with Gatorlyte Zero, Electrolit, Gatorade Fit, Olipop, and Poppi.
+In the laundry detergent aisle, successful new products, including Gain+Odor Defense and Tide Ultra OXI with Odor Eliminators, don’t just mask odors; they eliminate odors embedded deep in fabrics.
+Pacesetter toothbrushes were “oral care personal trainers,” such as the Oral-B iO series of Bluetooth-enabled electric toothbrushes that track brushing habits.

-Post-pandemic behavior
+Postpandemic behavior

 The rise of parents